Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • No G6PD testing offered before MAH

-• Ozone being administered in a way that could be inhaled (no head tent without proper ventilation, no ozone nebulizer)
+• Ozone administered in a way that could be inhaled (a head tent without proper ventilation, or an ozone nebulizer)

 • Provider cannot explain the specific concentration and volume being used

-• Industrial-grade equipment (ozone generators designed for water purification, not medicine)
+• Industrial-grade equipment designed for water purification, not medicine

 • Claims that ozone therapy is 100% safe with no risks or contraindications